2002kushalgohil/2002kushalgohil/README.md

 ## I'm a Student, Who is passionate about programming !

-- 🌱 MERN stack Developer
+- 🌱 Full-Stack Developer
 - 👯 Contact me : 2002kushalgohil@gmail.com
-- 🥅 My Goal: of course to be like Tony Stark 😂
+- 🥅 My Goal: Of course to be like Tony Stark 😂
 - ⚡ Fun fact: I love making Music and Beatboxing

 ### Connect with me: